programmfabrik/easydb-documentation/content/sysadmin/konfiguration/easydb-server.yml/purge.en.md

 The default is: `false`, or in other words: disabled.

+Make sure to not duplicate lines in the same file.
+For exmaple, do not put `server:` twice into the same yml-file.

 `easydb-server.yml` is part of the directory `config` in your central data storage directory which was set up during [installation](../../../installation).

 > Warning: Using the now enabled feature is destructive and cannot be undone (better have backups at hand).